Skip to main content

 • Dependents of disabled or deceased veterans

 While the student may meet specific criteria, only the U.S. Department of Veterans Affairs (VA) can determine who qualifies for benefits.
-To apply visit va.gov/education/about-gi-bill-benefits/
+Visit About GI Bill Benefits to apply.

 The VA also requires that students meet Satisfactory Academic Progress standards to receive benefits.